dra7n/Adrian_BlueStampPortfolio/index.md

 For my first milestone, I created an audio visualizer using an Arduino Uno R3, a microphone sensor, and a 32×8 LED dot matrix display.
 The microphone detects sound and sends an analog signal to the Arduino, which processes the audio using a Fast Fourier Transform and displays the results as moving frequency bars on the LED matrix.

 So far, I have completed the wiring, tested each component, and programmed the display to react to music.
 One challenge has been improving the microphone’s sensitivity and making the visualizer respond accurately to quieter sounds.
 My next steps are to refine the code, improve the audio input, organize the wiring, and build an enclosure for the finished project.
+In order to organize the wiring and improve the audio input, I plan on adding a case and an upgraded sound sensor.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.